 If a person is using an ankle bracelet on parole, and violates a condition of the monitoring, then the violation can trigger a parole revocation.
 Depending on the circumstances, if the state revokes parole, the offender will most likely be reincarcerated.12

-Our lawyers also represent clients throughout California State, including those in Los Angeles, Los Angeles County, and Orange County.
+Our lawyers also represent clients throughout California State, including those in Los Angeles, Los Angeles County, San Francisco, and Orange County.

 - See same.